Chinmay31-21/SPIT_Website/README.md

 ## 👥 Project Team

-This project was developed under the **Project-Based Learning (PBL)** initiative by final-year students at SPIT.
+This project was developed under the **Project-Based Learning (PBL)** initiative by first-year students at SPIT.
 Each member played a vital role in the design, development, and deployment of this large-scale institutional project.

 | Name               | Role                                                                 |
 |--------------------|----------------------------------------------------------------------|